BetMGM Bonus Code WTOP150: Claim $150 College Football, MLB Betting Bonus - WTOP News

-New players can sign up and start winning with BetMGM bonus code WTOP150.
-There are tons of options to choose from in college football and MLB this weekend.
-Click here to activate these sign-up bonuses.

-Sign up in Michigan, New Jersey, Pennsylvania or West Virginia and start with a $10 bet.
-Anyone who picks a winner on this first bet will receive $150 in bonuses.
-Players in other states can start with a $1,500 first bet on college football, MLB or any other game.
+Players in Michigan, New Jersey, Pennsylvania and West Virginia can place a $10 bet on any game.
+If that bet wins, players will receive $150 in bonuses.
+Anyone who signs up in a different state can grab a $1,500 first bet.

-BetMGM Sportsbook will raise the stakes for players with these offers.
-Sign up, grab a welcome bonus and check out all the other ways to win in the app.

 |BetMGM Bonus Code